What Is Michael Irvin's Net Worth and Salary?

 Early Life

-Michael Jerome Irvin was born on March 5th of 1966 in Fort Lauderdale, Florida.
+Michael Jerome Irvin was born on March 5, 1966, in Fort Lauderdale, Florida.
 Raised alongside 16 siblings in a Christian household, Michael quickly became a star football player for his high school team.
 After a stellar high school campaign, Irvin was heavily recruited by the University of Miami.
 He accepted their offer and was subsequently coached by Jimmy Johnson during his college years.
-During his time playing for the hurricanes, Michael set a number of new records for the school, including most career receptions, most receiving yards, and most touchdown receptions.
+During his time playing for the Hurricanes, Michael set a number of new records for the school, including most career receptions, most receiving yards, and most touchdown receptions.

 NFL Career

-In 1988, the Dallas Cowboys selected Michael Irvin as the 11th pick of the first round of the NFL draft.
-Michael earned a $750,000 signing bonus with a 4-year $1.875 million contract.
-He re-signed with the Cowboys in 1992 with a 3-year $3.75 million contract.
-When he signed a 5-year $12.3 million contract in 1995, Michael became one of the highest-paid players in the NFL
+In 1988, the Dallas Cowboys selected Michael Irvin as the 11th pick in the first round of the NFL draft.
+Michael earned a $750,000 signing bonus with a 4-year, $1.875 million contract.
+He re-signed with the Cowboys in 1992 with a 3-year, $3.75 million contract.
+When he signed a 5-year, $12.3 million contract in 1995, Michael became one of the highest-paid players in the NFL

 Michael started strong, catching his first touchdown at the season opener that year.
 Although Irvin continued to play well over the next period, the Cowboys were not a successful team.
 An injury almost caused him to be traded to the Raiders.
-The team's performance began to improve in the 90s, and Michael set a number of franchise records in 1995.
+The team's performance began to improve in the '90s, and Michael set several franchise records in 1995.
 The Cowboys also won the Super Bowl in 1992 and 1993.
-During the late 90s, Irvin suffered a serious collarbone injury and then a cervical spinal cord injury that ended his career.
+During the late '90s, Irvin suffered a serious collarbone injury and then a cervical spinal cord injury that ended his career.

 Entertainment Career

-Over the years, Irvin has appeared in a number of television shows and films.
-In 2005, he appeared in "The Longest Yard" alongside Adam Sandler.
-In 2011, he also guest-starred in "Jack & Jill," another film by Sandler.
+Over the years, Irvin has appeared in numerous television shows and films.
+In 2005, he appeared in "The Longest Yard" alongside Adam Sandler, followed by another Sandler film, "Jack & Jill," in 2011.
 In terms of reality television, he is known for appearing in series like "Pros vs. Joes" and "4th and Long."
 His most recent film role was in 2017's "Slamma Jamma."

 Controversy

 Over the course of his career, Irvin has been involved in a number of notable controversies.
-In 1996, widespread media sources reported that Michael and another player had sexually assaulted a cheerleader for the Cowboys.
+In 1996, widespread media sources reported that Michael and another player had sexually assaulted a Dallas Cowboys cheerleader.
 Although the incident affected the performance of the team in the game following the allegations, it was later revealed that the entire story had been fabricated.
 The cheerleader who made the false reports was sentenced to 90 days in jail.

 In 1998, Irvin allegedly stabbed a fellow Cowboys player with a pair of scissors.
 The victim was Everett McIver, and Michael narrowly missed his carotid artery with the assault.
 Cowboys owner Jerry Jones stepped in and brokered a deal that paid McIver a six-figure settlement in exchange for his silence and his agreement to not pursue criminal charges.